maxim-grishaev/photoroom-mobx/README.md

 # Solution

-I've used mobx-keystone to manage the state of the app.
+I've used mobx to manage the state of the app.
 State is shared via context.

 Implemented: